GIGGAhacker/GIMME-V2/README.md

 # GIMME-V2
-An extreamly advanced paid multi-tool with basically anything you could ever want.
+An extreamly advanced multi-tool with basically anything you could ever want.